isaacflaum/the-bad-parts/README.md

 # the-bad-parts
-Like Douglas Crockford, only showcasing the bad parts.
+Like Douglas Crockford, only the bad parts.